michelruizfuentes/PersonalWebsite/content/blog/spoonful-series/_index.md

 ---
-title: Reflecting on INSPIRE U2
+title: Student Reflections on Data Science Training
 description: |
   A forking fun new feature for series.
 author: Michel Ruiz-Fuentes